 There are many flooring solutions on the market to cover one of the largest areas of the gym: the cardio room.
 You need a surface that supports the weight of the machines, that is not easily marked and that prevents the movement caused by its continuous use and movement.
 A floor that ensures safety, comfort, durability and is also in line with the design of your fitness center.

-Rubber: Rubber flooring is a popular choice for cardio areas due to its shock-absorbing properties, which reduces impact on joints and equipment noise.
+Rubber gym flooring is a popular choice for cardio areas due to its shock-absorbing properties, which reduces impact on joints and equipment noise.
 Look for high-density interlocking rubber tiles and rolls.

 The thickness of any floor surface directly influences the amount of impact and protection it can offer.
 For cardio areas, aim for a thickness of at least 8mm to 10mm rubber floors.
 Thicker options are better for high-impact exercises and heavier equipment.

-Look for flooring that offers excellent shock absorption.
+Look for a floor surface that offers excellent shock absorption.
 This feature is essential to protect joints from high impact when training.

 The floor should provide adequate traction to prevent slipping and reduce the risk of injuries.
 It should offer a non-slip surface even when users are sweaty.
 Safety is paramount when it comes to working out, and anti-slip floors reduce the risk of accidents whilst providing a secure surface for all intensive workouts.

-Opt for flooring that is easy to clean and maintain.
+Opt for a surface that is easy to clean and maintain.
 Sweating is common during cardio workouts, so the flooring should be resistant to moisture and easy to wipe down.
 Choosing a waterproof option will safeguard your investment and make it easier to clean and maintain.

 Coordinating the floor with the décor of your space is ideal for an optimum workout experience.
 Choose a flooring style that complements the overall look and branding of your gym should be considered.
 Different color options are available, and brand customization.